pottedmeat7/OpenVR-WalkInPlace/Readme.md

 # Upcoming

-- Support for other games
+- Options for emulating other input methods

 # Notes:

-This is a work-in-progress and may contain bugs.
+This is a work-in-progress and may have flaws.

 # Usage